 Is Dropbox blocked in China in 2020?
 The short answer is “yes,” it is.
-It’s difficult to access Dropbox on both computers and mobile devices within China and it has been this way for a few years.
+It’s difficult to access Dropbox on both computer and mobile device within China and it has been this way for a few years.
 However, there are ways to work through these problems in order to use Dropbox in China.
-I’d love to show you how.
+Here’s a tutorial on how to do that.

 When it comes to being censored within China, Dropbox is in good company.
-A number of other productivity websites and app have the same problem, most notably all of the Google apps are blocked in China.
+A number of other productivity websites and app have the same problem, most notably all the Google apps are blocked in China.

 What makes Dropbox slightly different is that it relies on constant internet access in order to sync with the cloud.